Lu'an: Specialty

 Lu'an Guapian, a famous traditional Chinese tea and one of the top ten famous teas in China, is a green tea.
 Guapian or Piancha, for short, is produced in the Dabie Mountain area of Lu'an City, Anhui Province.
 It was called "Luzhou Lu'an Tea" in the Tang Dynasty and was a famous tea.
 Lu'an Guapian is produced in the Dabie Camellia Area in western Anhui, north of the Yangtze River and south of the Huaihe River.
 Lu'an and other places are the most famous, and are called Lu'an Guapian.
 The Dabie Mountains have high mountains, lots of clouds and mist, and high humidity.
 Together with the exquisite harvesting and processing, the quality is particularly excellent.
 Lu'an Guapian is melon seed-shaped and is a single piece of tender green tea.
 It has the characteristics of "emerald green color, clear aroma, fresh and sweet taste, green and clear soup color, and frequent brewing".
 Lu'an Guapian has a long history and rich cultural connotation.
 As early as the Tang Dynasty, Lu Yu's famous book "The Book of Tea" contains records about "Luzhou Liu'an Tea".
 Xu Guangqi, a scientist in the Ming Dynasty, said in his book "The Complete Book of Agriculture" that "the tea from Liu'an Prefecture is the best tea".
 During the Qing Dynasty, melon slices were listed as tribute.

-Jinzhai Kiwi，Jinzhai kiwi is a specialty of Jinzhai County, Lu'an City, Anhui Province.
+Jinzhai kiwi is a specialty of Jinzhai County, Lu'an City, Anhui Province.
 The wild kiwi fruit in Jinzhai County is not very large and uneven in size.
-It has a fragrant and delicious taste, pleasant sweet and sour taste, and is durable for storage.
+It has a sweet and sour taste, and is durable for storage.

 Food

-Jinzhai chestnut cake Jinzhai is the hometown of chestnuts.
-Jinzhai Chestnut Crisp is made from the local specialty Jinzhai chestnut.
-Traditional production techniques are combined with Western pastry methods.
-The resulting chestnut cake melts in your mouth, with crispy skin and sweet fillings.
-It is a special snack that is very popular among local residents and foreign tourists.
+Jinzhai chestnut cake is a local specialty made from the Jinzhai chestnut, made through a combination of traditional production techniques and Western pastry methods.
+The resulting chestnut cake has a crispy skin and sweet interior.

 Jinzhai Shaobing is produced in Lu'an.
 Jinzhai Shaobing is also called Jinhua Crispy Cake.
-It is golden in color, crispy and delicious.
-It has a round appearance, like a ball.
-When you bite it, you will get the meaty aroma accompanied by the aroma of dried plums and vegetables.
-The crispy baked skin is very sweet and delicious, and is deeply loved and welcomed by people.
+Its exterior is golden in color, crispy, sweet and round.
+An aroma of meat, dried plums and vegetables is prominent once bitten into.

-Fried shredded chicken buns have thin skin and thick meat, crispy texture and rich aroma.
-With the tenderness of the shredded chicken, the taste is even better.
-It is a delicious snack.
+Fried shredded chicken buns have thin skin and thick meat, crispy texture and strong fragrance.